 - 2.5.1.
 The Act provides 22 exemptions that allow us to refuse disclosure of information.
 The main exemptions the Service uses are as follows: - · Personal information. - Information accessible by other means. - Information intended for future publication. - · Commercially sensitive information. - National Security. - Law Enforcement. - 2.5.2.
-Some of these exemptions require a Public Interest Test.
+Some of these exemptions require a public interest test.
 This means we need to weigh up the need to preserve the confidentiality of the information against our wider obligation to disclose information to the public.
-Where appropriate, the Information Management Team will discuss and decide the application of this Public Interest Test with the Information Owner. - 2.5.3.
+Where appropriate, the Information Governance Team will discuss and decide the application of this public interest test with the Information Asset Owner or Lead.
+We may claim a reasonable extension of time to consider the test, however, an extension beyond an additional 20 working days should be exceptional. - 2.5.3.
 When refusing a request, we need to provide a refusal notice explaining why we are applying an exemption.
 It may be that only some of the information in a document is exempt.
-In this case, we would make a partial disclosure and redact (black out) the exempt information. - 2.5.4.
+In this case, we would make a partial disclosure. - 2.5.4.
 If a department intends to apply an exemption, they should identify the harm that would be caused by releasing the information.
-This will assist the Information Management team in considering whether an exemption may apply.
-The Information Management team will make the final decision on whether or not to disclose the information and keep a record of any exemptions that are applied. - 2.5.5.
-For more information on exemptions, please see Section 5.2 or contact the Information Management Team.
+This will assist the Information Governance team in considering whether an exemption may apply.
+The

+Information Governance team will make the final decision on whether or not to disclose the information and keep a record of any exemptions that are applied.

+2.5.5.
+For more information on exemptions, please see Section 5.2 or contact the Information Governance Team.